Foundations of Psychology and Sociology for Health Professionals

-1. Developed an appreciation of different core areas of psychology and sociology that have contributed to intervention, treatment strategies, and health policy;
+1. develop an appreciation of different core areas of psychology and sociology that have contributed to intervention, treatment strategies, and health policy;

-2. Increased their critical knowledge about abnormal behaviour;
+2. increase their critical knowledge about abnormal behaviour;

-3. Gained an initial understanding of the factors that impact on diagnosis and treatment in a professional health setting.
+3. gain an initial understanding of the factors that impact on diagnosis and treatment in a professional health setting.

 The course will cover key issues such as: pain, stress, anxiety, depression, psychosis as they relate to allied health professionals.

 The sociological component of the course introduces sociological approaches to health and well being.